 Preganglionic neurons of the SyNS are cholinergic and utilize the neurotransmitter acetylcholine (ACh).
 A few of the postganglionic neurons of the SyNS are cholinergic and secrete acetylcholine (ACh).
 They innervate the sweat glands of the skin, some blood vessels within the skeletal muscles and the external genitalia.
-But by far, the majority of the sympathetic postganglionic nerves are adrenergic and utilize the neurotransmitter norepinephrine (NE).3 The affect of NE released at the effector site produces different results (excitation or inhibition) depending on the receptor(s) to which it binds.
+But by far, the majority of the sympathetic postganglionic nerves are adrenergic and utilize the neurotransmitter norepinephrine (NE).
+The affect of NE released at the effector site produces different results (excitation or inhibition) depending on the receptor(s) to which it binds.
 (Table 2)

-There are two major classes of adrenergic (NE-binding) receptors: alpha (α) and beta (β).
+There are two major classes of adrenergic (NE-binding) receptors: alpha $(\alpha)$ and beta $(\beta)$ .
 Organs that respond to NE (or epinephrine, EPI) display one or both types of receptors.
-In general, NE or epinephrine binding to alpha receptors is stimulatory, while their binding to beta receptors is inhibitory.
+In general, NE or epinephrine binding to alpha receptors is stimulatory, while their binding to sвалюя вечятав вечениказов от WB Saunders Publishing Co.◎.

+beta receptors is inhibitory.
 However, there are notable exceptions.
 For example, binding of NE to the beta receptors of cardiac muscle prods the heart into more vigorous activity.
 These differences reflect that both alpha and beta receptors have two receptor subclasses (alpha 1 and alpha 2, beta 1 and beta 2).
 Each receptor type tends to predominate in certain target organs (Table 3).